ZhongkuiMa/slimonnx/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Follow the code style guidelines in `.claude/CLAUDE.md`
-4. Run black formatter on all modified files
+3. Run black formatter on all modified files
-5. Test on relevant VNN-COMP benchmarks if applicable
+4. Test on relevant VNN-COMP benchmarks if applicable
-6. Submit a pull request
+5. Submit a pull request

 Direct pushes to main branch are restricted.